dried fenugreek leaves

 Also Known as

+Description of Kasuri Methi, What is Dried Fenugreek Leaves?
 Kasuri Methi refers to dried leaves of the fenugreek plant.
 It is an herb with a bitter but addictive taste.
-Used as a spice in Indian curries, its strong aroma and distinctive flavour fascinate the taste buds!
+Used as a spice in Indian curries, sabzi, parathas its strong aroma and distinctive flavour fascinate the taste buds!

 • You can prepare kasuri methi at home.
 To do this, sort the fenugreek leaves to remove rotten ones, then wash and pat dry the good leaves.
 Allow to dry in the sun for a few weeks, till all the moisture is gone.